povel62/cs-319/README.md

 ### Backend (SpringBoot + MYSQL + Hibernate + JPA)

+JDK/JRE Version: JAVA 8

+You can use IntelliJ or Eclipse for Java Development.
-Install all the maven dependencies packages.
-Go into the project folder and type the following command to install all maven dependencies
+Firstly, begin with installing all the maven dependencies in the project.
+Go into the project folder and type the following command to install all maven dependencies.

 ```bash
 mvn clean install -DskipTests